-This course delivers an in-depth knowledge on designing user interfaces and enhancing user experience.
-It offers practical and skill-based approach in improving the design skills of the software engineers which is essential for an application to be usable.
-The main areas such as principles of user interaction design, UX design fundamentals, researching and measuring user experience, principles of good visual design will be discussed during the course.
-The main objective of the course is to create applications with enhanced user experience and user interface design.
+This course delivers in-depth knowledge on enhancing user experience (UX) designing user-centered applications.
+The main objective of the course is to improve knowledge and skills of the undergraduates to create applications with enhanced user experience.
+The course will cover main topics in UX such as principles of user experience design, UX design fundamentals, researching and measuring user experience, and principles of good visual design.